-Ony French victims of faulty breast implant may claim damages, EU court says
+Only French victims of faulty breast implant may claim damages, EU court says

 ($1 = 0.88 euros)

-Reporting by Foo Yun Chee; Editing by Angus MacSwan
+Reporting by Foo Yun Chee, additional reporting by Myriam Rivet in Paris; Editing by Angus MacSwan